Solar power to reduce load shedding impact on businesses - the South African plan

 Since 2018, there has been a sharp increase in the number of hours of intermittent blackouts.
 Parts of the country’s electric grid are turned off in the event of insufficient capacity or to avoid a countrywide blackout.
-As predicted in a previous article, load shedding will not end anytime soon and will continue for the next five years.
+As predicted in a previous, load shedding will not end anytime soon and will continue for the next five years.

 How does load shedding affect businesses in South Africa?

 As of 25 July 2022, the State announced the introduction of various schemes to close the energy gap and reduce load shedding.
 The lack of installed capacity is the main culprit of the blackouts.
 Thus, the authorities need to ease solar installation so that more generations can be installed.

 The strategy mapped out below will dramatically increase the number of solar installations in front of and behind the meter:

 - The procurement of new generation capacity